Bangui: History

-The colony of Ubangi-Shari received its autonomy in 1958 as the Central African Republic and this became independent from France in 1960.
+The colony of Ubangi-Shari received its autonomy in 1958 as the Central African Republic and became independent from France in 1960.
 In 1970, President Jean-Bédel Bokassa inaugurated the University of Bangui.
 He established the national airline Air Centrafrique the following year and ordered the construction of two new luxury hotels in Bangui.
 With tensions mounting between Bangui and Paris as a result of Bokassa's uncontrollable expenditures, western banks refused to lend him any more money.
-Relations with the French worsened still further in April 1974, when Brigette Miroux's body was discovered in a hotel room in Bangui.
+Relations with the French worsened still further in April 1974, when the body of Brigette Miroux was discovered in a hotel room in Bangui.
+Miroux was a native of northern France who in 1973 came to the Central African Republic to become a "hostess" in Bokassa's Caravelle aircraft.
 It was reported in the French media that she had been Bokassa's mistress and that he was responsible for her murder.
-As a result, Bokassa banned imports of French newspapers and assumed control of the Agence France-Presse office in Bangui.
+As a result, Bokassa banned import of French newspapers and assumed control of the Agence France-Presse office in Bangui.
 By 1975, Bangui had a population of 300,723.

-In March 1981, widespread violence took place in Bangui following elections, after Operation Caban led the French to drop Bokassa (who had begun to call himself Emperor Bokassa I), and replaced him with David Dacko.
+In March 1981, widespread violence took place in Bangui following elections, after Operation Caban led the French to drop Bokassa (who had begun to call himself Emperor Bokassa I) and to replace him with David Dacko.
 Opponents of the President met in Bangui and were forced to flee the country.
 After returning voluntarily to Bangui in the autumn of 1986, Bokassa went on trial.
 Initially faced with the death penalty, in February 1988 he was instead sentenced to life imprisonment.
 His successor was General André Kolingba, army chief of staff of Dacko's army, who took over control from the local French military on 1 September 1981 under the pretext that the country was heading towards civil war.
 Although he attempted to combat corruption and control the national economy, he was unable to achieve his reforms.
 By the middle of the 1980s the country's economic situation had deteriorated as 80% of the revenue went towards meeting the salaries of the staff.